TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 2. Follow the instructions printed by the script.
 Specifically, you'll need to retrieve a cookie value that allows for CAS authentication.
 After this, when prompted for a MongoDB query, just press enter (which tells the script to scrape all courses).
 3. Let the script complete (takes about 30 minutes).
    - **Verify** that new evaluations were scraped by searching for a course (e.g. COS126) on PrincetonCourses and checking that evaluations from the previous term were added.

-Contact nicholaspad@princeton.edu, shannon.heh@princeton.edu, and ca9@princeton.edu if you need help or if you have questions about any of these steps.

 # Contacts